-Since then the wines from the Azores most notably from Pico have come along way with quality always on the mind of these family wine growers.
+Since then the wines from the Azores most notably from Pico have come along way with quality always on the mind of these family winegrowers.
 The Pico island wines have received numerous international awards and are not in the same category as the wines that come from Madeira which are carried in restaurants and stores all over the world.
 The local wines are served at all restaurants and hotel bars in the Azores and are worth trying while visiting.
-Portugal has always been a region for high quality wine production and while in the Azores you should indulge your palettes an visit some of the local winieries and see the ancient method of production while enjoying samples of the vineyards newest vintages.
+Portugal has always been a region for high-quality wine production and while in the Azores you should indulge your palettes a visit some of the local wineries and see the ancient method of production while enjoying samples of the vineyards newest vintages.